kionell/osu-downloader/README.md

 ### Requirements

-Since this project uses ES Modules and highly relies on file system operations, it is recommended to use Node.js 12.22.0 or newer.
+This project relies on file system operations so it doesn't support browser environment.
+You need to use Node.js or rewrite it to support browser API by yourself.

 ## Basic example of single file downloading